 Paperboard Tubes – Compostable and Biodegradable, with push-up bottoms.
 Available for lip balm, sun stick and deodorant.
 No single use plastic.

 Labels – Soap is wrapped in plantable paper, embedded with North American wildflower seeds, sealed with liquified olive oil soap.
 Compostable and natural adhesive is safe for the environment.
-Zero Waste.
+Plus Flowers.

 Ink – Wax-based ink is safe for the environment and won’t bleed like other eco-friendly printers.
 Eco-friendly.